 At the center of the book is the struggle that many Jewish women feel between obligation to one’s community, and the obligation to one’s individual interests and needs.

 An Evening With Ruth Ellenson is free and open to the public.
-Following the program will be a book signing and a wine and cheese reception.
+Following the p

 For more information contact Beach Hillel 562-985 7068